 Art aficionados will love the Palace of Fine Arts.
 It features a nice collection of the works of Picasso, Monet, Rodin, and other world-renowned artists.

-Citadelle park is popular among nature lovers and history buffs.
-It was built in the 17th century after Louis XIV asked Vauban to build the citadel for protection, with the park stretching around it.
+Citadelle Park is popular among nature lovers and history buffs.
+In the 17th century, Louis XIV asked Vauban to build the citadel for protection, and they built it with a park stretching around it.

 7. Gorge du Verdon (Provence)

-Gorge du Verdon is one of the most beautiful canyons in the world.
-It’s also the second largest in Europe, measuring 15.5 miles long and over half a mile in depth.
+Gorge du Verdon is one of the most gorgeous places in the world and the second-largest canyon in Europe.
+It measures 15.5 miles long and over half a mile in depth.

-What makes it so unique is the unbelievable tone of the turquoise-green water.
-The views of the river from the mountain cliffs are mind-blowing.
-This makes it one of the most beautiful hidden gems in France.
+What makes it unique is the unbelievable tone of the turquoise-green water.
+The views of the river from the mountain cliffs are mind-blowing, making it one of the most stunning countryside landscapes and best hidden gems in France.

-The gorge was formed by the force of the Verdon River, which today flows into a man-made lake, Lac de Sainte-Croix.
+The Verdon River’s force formed the gorge, and it currently flows into a man-made lake, Lac de Sainte-Croix.
 Best of all, the area is so vast that there are different ways to explore it.